GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/_index.md

 -   [Course syllabus](syllabus_2023.pdf)
 -   [Guide: Installing R and Rstudio](setting_up_R.pdf)

-#### Booking office hours
+#### Contact and office hours

-You are welcome to book a 20 min slot during my office hours.
+You are welcome to contact me via e-mail or to book a 20 min slot during my office hours.
 Please just select the day and time in the widget below.

+-   Name: Alexander Gamerdinger

+-   E-mail: aga.ioa\@cbs.dk

+-   Office: KL 3.43 (3rd floor at Kilen)

 <!-- Calendly link widget begin -->